(Image of Emotional Wellbeing Hub logo)

 - Signpost you to local support services.

-When we contact you, we will ask the following questions.
-This is to ensure we do not miss any big or small contributing factors that may be important for us to know.
+When we contact you, we will ask the following questions so we do not miss anything that may be important for us to know.

 - Is there any history of a suicide in the family?